The Betty Lou Fegely Emerald Cornerstone Award

 Russell Bailey isn't a POMA member.
 He doesn't even work in the outdoor industry.
-But, he's one of POMA's most dedicated volunteers and one of the most important people to eusuring the POMA Annual Business Conference and specifically the Corporate Partner (CP) events at conference, Shooting Day and POMA Camps, come off seemlessly.
+But, he's one of POMA's most dedicated volunteers and one of the most important people to ensuring the POMA Annual Business Conference and specifically the Corporate Partner (CP) events at conference, Shooting Day and POMA Camps, come off seamlessly.

 The award is presented to individuals whose volunteer efforts in assisting the organization go beyond the norm... they are extraordinary.
 Bailey was honored as a recipient at POMA's 2011 Annual Business Conference in Ogden, Utah.